Posts Tagged “joomla”

 The #1 reason not to use Joomla

 The most annoying issue with Joomla!, despite the admirable efforts of many people involved with the project, is its tendancy to output crappy HTML.
-Even still, at least one of the default themes uses tables for layout, and last time (…)
+Even still, at least one of the default themes uses tables for layout, and last time I checked the RSS feeds that it spat out wouldn’t validate.

 Ampersand validation issues with Joomla

 Joomla! is, in many ways, a great CMS.
 One of its shortcomings, however, is that it has been slow to adopt web standards, which frequently manifests itself in annoying validation issues with generated XHTML and XML feeds.
-These issues are (…)
+These issues are usually fairly easily overcome, but it would be nice if you didn’t have to worry about them in the first place.

-Using Wordpress as a CMS – Part 1
+Using WordPress as a CMS – Part 1